Grenguar/fin-fuel-api/README.md

 It is an api for Finnish gas stations price data

 Written in NodeJS.
-Using AWS Lambda with ClaudiaJS framework
+Using AWS Lambda, API Gateway with ClaudiaJS deployment tool.